What to expect during a storm

 Prepare or repair

 The choice is either to prepare, or repair.
 If a vessel sinks it might be a total loss and for those that have spent many years searching for the right boat or growing attached to it, the loss can be devastating.
 Repairs can take time which means time off the water and missing out on using your vessel.
 There may also be a cost to the owner for excess associated with the claim.

 Assume the worst, prepare for the storm to hit you directly and be prepared for it to arrive quicker than expected.

 If a major storm is due to arrive on Wednesday, you can be almost certain that the weather will not be good on Monday and Tuesday.

 - Monitor the weather situation using services like the Club Marine App or Bureau of Meteorology website

 - Prepare as early as possible

 - Expect heavy winds and rainfall both before and after the storm

-Use our Preparation Checklist to help prepare for any major weather event.
+Use our Severe Weather Preparation Checklist below to help prepare for any major weather event.